Nidec

 Nidec Corporation (ニデック株式会社, Nidekku Kabushiki gaisha), formerly known as Nippon Densan Corporation (日本電産株式会社, Nihon Densan Kabushiki gaisha), is a Japanese manufacturer and distributor of electric motors.
-Their products are found in hard-disk drives, electric appliances, automobiles and commercial and manufacturing equipment.
-The company has the largest global market share for the tiny spindle motors that power hard-disk drives.
+Its products are found in hard-disk drives, electric appliances, automobiles and commercial and manufacturing equipment.
+The company is the global market leader for the spindle motors that power hard-disk drives.

-The two product groups with the largest sales are hard-disk drive motors and automotive products with 16% and 22% of sales, respectively.
+The two largest product groups are hard-disk drive motors and automotive products with 16% and 22% of sales, respectively.

 As of 2017, the company has 296 subsidiaries companies located across Japan, Asia, Europe and the Americas.
 Nidec is listed on the first section of the Tokyo Stock Exchange and is a constituent of the TOPIX 100 stock market index.

 The company was number 42 on the 2005 edition of the Businessweek Infotech 100 list.
 Also Nidec was featured on the 2014 Forbes World's Most Innovative Companies list.